UEH Standard Programs

 6. Brief Description of Course Content:

-In the financial sector, it is becoming growingly important to identify, measure and manage the financial risks associated with climate change.
-This module supports individuals working in many fields, including: risk managers in financial institutions; analyst and portfolio manager; corporate risk managers; specialists in financial supervisory organisations, government agencies and NGOs working on policies that are directly or indirectly related to financial risks posed by climate change.
+This module supports individuals working in a variety of fields, including: risk management specialists in financial institutions; investment portfolio analysts and managers; corporate risk managers; and specialists in financial supervision organizations, government agencies, and non-governmental organizations working on policies directly or indirectly related to financial risks due to climate change.